These soft and tender Lemon Ricotta Cookies are naturally eggless, bursting with fresh citrus flavor, and easy to make. Perfect for any occasion!

 FAQ

 Once completely cool, store them in an air-tight container for up to 2 days at room temperature.
 Separate the layers of cookies with either wax or parchment paper to prevent them from sticking together.
+You can also refrigerate for up to a week for maximum freshness.

-Recipe inspiration
+Recipe Inspiration

 Pinterest.

-Some days I love it (inspirational, beautiful, breath-taking pictures!), some days, well … it’s like a good book – once you start, tough to stop.
+Some days I love it (inspirational, beautiful, breath-taking pictures!), some days, well … it’s like a good book – once you start, it’s tough to stop.

 An immediate hit!!!